l0m-dev/Undying-Renewal/README.md

 # Clive Barker's Undying - Renewal
-The goal for this mod is to finish multiplayer and to balance the game.
+The goal for this mod is to finish multiplayer, add cut features and to balance the game.

 Demo video: <https://youtu.be/5VtpuGM3oHI>